danielbisar/settings/README.md

 My personal bash/nvim setup.

+# LICENSE

+If not stated otherwise (for example in a files header) the content is under the MIT license.
+See LICENSE

 # Download

 You can use the scripts by just doing a git clone or use the setup.sh